joungmin-choi/DeepMicroGen/README.md

 ```

 ## Preprocessing
-If you already prepared the clr-transformed dataset, you can skip the preprocessing step.
+If you already prepared the centered log ratio (clr)-transformed dataset, you can skip the preprocessing step.
-Otherwise, to perform centered log ratio transformation, prepare the inputs mentioned above and run the below command :
+Otherwise, to perform clr transformation, prepare the inputs mentioned above and run the below command :
 ```
 python3 clr_transformation.py
 ```